-Net cash used in operating activities was \$16.4 million and \$14.6 million in 2019 and 2018, respectively.
-The net cash used in each of these periods primarily reflects the net loss for those periods, offset in part by stock-based compensation, depreciation and amortization, and the effects of changes in operating assets and liabilities.
+Net cash used in operating activities was \$16.6 million and \$16.4 million in 2020 and 2019, respectively.
+The net cash used in each of these periods primarily reflects the net loss for those periods, offset in part by stock-based compensation, depreciation and amortization, the gain on the dissolution of a foreign subsidiary, and the effects of changes in operating assets and liabilities.